vpeschenkov/Predator/README.md

 # Predator

-Do you love the science-fiction film Predator, don't you?
-If it is so, this screensaver will bring you that nostalgic about those years also as turn your mac into the Predator clock.
-Don't worry your mac doesn't blow 😄.
+If you are a fan of the science-fiction film Predator, this screensaver is for you!
+It will transport you back to those nostalgicically memorable years and transform your Mac into a Predator clock.
+Don't worry, your Mac won't blow up 😄

 It is completely open source, feel free to contribute!